React web development

 The React team invented React Hooks to introduce state management and side-effects in the function components.
 The hooks enable writing React apps with just the function components.
 The hooks of React is a feature proposal that’s developed to have access to all the features used in classes from functional components.

-In React web development, the motivation proposals are the following:
+, the motivation proposals are the following:

 The idea is giving power to functional components in the React realm.

 Embracing the use of React hooks

 would lower the number of concepts required to juggle when writing apps in the framework.
 The hooks allow the utilization of functions at all times, rather than switching from function to function, classes, higher-order components, and render props constantly.

 Both functionalities of state and the state update come from the useState, a state hook that’s responsible for managing local data state that we would be fetching for the Application component.
 The initial phase is an empty hits list in an object representing the data.
 Nobody will set any state for the data rate.

 We’ll be using Axios for fetching data.
 Nonetheless, it depends on you if you prefer to use another fetching library or even a native fetch browser API.
 If you have no Axios installed yet, you can install it with the command line, npm install Axios.
 You could afterward implement the effect hook for data fetching:

 The useEfect, effect hook is used to fetch data from the API using Axios and set the data in the local state of the component with the update function of state hook.
 However, running an app could make you stumble into a nasty loop.
 Effect hooks run when the component mounts, as well as when a component updates.

 Because we would be setting state after every fetched data, the effect and component updates would again run.
 It will fetch data repeatedly, a bud that should be avoided.
 When the component mounts, that’s the time we would only fetch data.
 We therefore could provide an empty range as a second argument to the hook effect.
 This is done to prevent being activated on the component updates.
 It should only be activated only for mounting the component.